-This is the most obvious and most expensive option.
-An air conditioner is a sure shot way to make your garage as cool as your bedroom.
-But go for this option only if you are spending a considerable amount of time within the garage.
-Suitable air conditioners for this option are either window air conditioner or ductless wall-mounted mini-splits.
-It’s important to invest in a separate unit for your garage space.
+This is the most apparent and most expensive option.
+An air conditioner is a sure-shot way to make your garage as cool as your bedroom.
+But opt for this option only if you are spending a considerable amount of time within the garage.
+Suitable air conditioners for this option are either a window air conditioner or ductless wall-mounted mini-splits.
+It’s crucial to invest in a separate unit for your garage space.

 The obvious drawback with a mini-split is the added energy expense.
 You can make your AC smart to cut down costs on your monthly electric bills significantly by using smart AC controllers.
 Still, if you are spending considerable time in the garage and treating it as another room of the house, it makes complete sense to have an air conditioner in there.
-Leaving the door open would also cool down space next to the garage within the house.
+Leaving the door open would also cool down space next to the garage within the home.

 Temporary Options for Cooling a Garage

 For a less energy-intensive cooling solution for a garage where you spend minimal time, the following options are highly beneficial.

 Having a fan in a garage can do wonders.
 Fans don’t only help with room ventilation and make the room less stuffy, but they also help push hot air out of the room.
 A strong airflow directly on your body will increase the cooling considerably.
 Fans work by increasing the rate of evaporation from your body.
-The more the evaporation, the more the cooling.
+The more evaporation, the more the cooling.

 It’s never a bad idea to add a fan to a closed and warm space.
-But be careful, a fan will only work with moderately warm temperatures.
-If your garage is extremely hot, a fan will be ineffective.
+But be careful; a fan will only work with moderately warm temperatures.
+If your garage is sweltering hot, a fan will be ineffective.